ripple-alpha/ripple-alpha-lib/docs/index.md

 trace | boolean | *Optional* If true, log rippled requests and responses to stdout. trustedCertificates | array\<string\> | *Optional* Array of PEM-formatted SSL certificates to trust when connecting to a proxy.
 This is useful if you want to use a self-signed certificate on the proxy server.
 Note: Each element must contain a single certificate; concatenated certificates are not valid.

-If you omit the `server` parameter, RippleAPI operates [offline](#offline-functionality).
+If you omit the `server` parameter, RippleAlphaAPI operates [offline](#offline-functionality).

 ### Installation ###

 1. Install [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/en/docs/install).
 Most Linux distros have a package for Node.js; check that it's the version you want.
-2. Use yarn to install RippleAPI:
+2. Use yarn to install RippleAlphaAPI:
       `yarn add ripple-alpha-lib`

 After you have installed ripple-alpha-lib, you can create scripts using the [boilerplate](#boilerplate) and run them using the Node.js executable, typically named `node`: